 Psychologist Richard Lynn and political scientist Tatu Vanhanen have released two books based upon their research into national intelligence levels.
 IQ and the Wealth of Nations and IQ and Global Inequality are controversial works, scorned and praised in equal measure, but if we take their statistics at face value, we find a clear correlation between intelligence and economic standing.
 The heritability of intelligence remains open to debate, but there is certainly evidence that the distribution of wealth, both at a national and global level, affects the consolidated intellect of a nation.

 In The Cosmic Serpent – DNA and the Origins of Knowledge, Jeremy Narby details his encounters with the shamanic practitioners of Western Amazonian.
 When questioned as to the source of their medicinal plant knowledge, they explained that, whilst under the hallucinogenic influence of ayahuasca, the medicinal uses of the jungle flora were revealed to them.
 Narby attempts to explain the unfathomable knowledge-transfer with science.
-After a great deal of reading he came across research conducted in the early 1980s, proving that DNA admits an ultra-weak, but astonishingly coherent photonic output, with a wavelength exactly correspondent to visible light.
+After a great deal of reading he came across research conducted in the early 1980s, proving that DNA emits an ultra-weak, but astonishingly coherent photonic output, with a wavelength exactly correspondent to visible light.
 Could this be how the shamans were acquiring their knowledge?
 By reading the very light of life?